PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 Building cities is the single most important act of production within society and as such is the entity through which nations most clearly express their global aspirations and generate economic opportunity.
 The new crypto-web3 urbanism field unlocks the potential of societies to accelerate innovation. <br><br>

 ## THE ZEROX DECENTRALIZED DESIGN RESEARCH LAB
-There is an opportunity for a research lab to help create a program for applied research in Crypto-Urbanism, and implement the new models of crypto cities into real-world regional development projects.
+There is an opportunity for a research lab to help create a program for applied research and in Crypto-Urbanism, and implement the new models of crypto cities into real-world regional development projects.
 * The first objective of the lab is to enable the design of novel city models around crypto protocols and to help integrate blockchain technologies and applications into the production of the urban environment.
 * The second objective of the lab is to help bring together the domain of crypto with the domain of urbanism and establish Crypto-Urbanism as a new scientific unified field.
-* The third objective is to take scientific breakthroughs into production and enable communities to build the first crypto regional metropolis and create territorial and societal transformations.<br>
+* The third objective is to take scientific breakthroughs into production.
+The lab can help bring communities and public sector together to build new crypto regional metropolisses and create territorial and societal transformations.<br>

 #### WEBUILD X 0XDDRL
 Building private cities has traditionally been a centralized industry with a lot of friction at every step of the process.
 Most projects are built by partnerships of nations, institutional investors, and very large contractors. while the role of the operating teams, architects, consultants etc. is to execute the "vision of the client".<br><br>
 The WEBUILD X 0XDDRL model is simple and powerful solution: A decentralized network of people, that shape a vision, pool funds together and partner with a nation<br> WEBUILD offers a better model for how societies should develop cities, how citizens participate in the production and governance of public goods, and how the value created is distributed back to the citizens.